Skip to main content

 Persistent psychological stress leads to sustained high levels of cortisol, a glucocorticoid hormone that can induce lasting epigenetic changes.

-High can cause hypermethylation of the gene that codes for the (NR3C1) itself.
+High cortisol can cause hypermethylation of the gene that codes for the glucocorticoid receptor (NR3C1) itself.
 This blunts the body’s ability to respond to cortisol, disrupting the negative feedback loop of the HPA axis and perpetuating a state of stress.
 Adequate sleep and stress-management techniques help to regulate cortisol levels, preventing this detrimental epigenetic programming and allowing for the expression of genes involved in cellular repair and regeneration.

 The following table illustrates how different lifestyle inputs can generate contrasting epigenetic and physiological outcomes.